 In recent years inbound tourism numbers have grown, despite a decrease in 2016.
-This is confirmed by the number of inbound overnight visitors in Belgium between 2010 and 2016.
-The Flanders region had the highest number of international overnight visitor arrivals in 2016 with 2.7 million tourists, whereas the Brussels Capital region counted roughly 2.1 million visitors.
-Regarding the country of origin of inbound overnight visitors, most tourists came from the Netherlands with 965,600 visitors, while approximately 885,000 tourists came from France and 700,000 from the United Kingdom.
+This is confirmed by the number of inbound overnight visitors in Belgium between 2010 and 2018.
+Regarding the country of origin of inbound overnight visitors, most tourists were domestic with approximately 21 million overnight stays, while roughly two million nights were spent by Dutch visitors at accommodations in Belgium.

 A different pattern can be seen with outbound tourism, where a constant growth in vacations abroad was detected.
 Between 2012 and 2018, the number of holidays abroad grew from 9.5 to 13 million.
 France was the most popular holiday destination for Belgian tourists, while Spain and the Netherlands received roughly 1.8 and 1.6 million Belgian holiday makers respectively.
 Favorite time of booking summer holidays in Belgium were the months January and February.
 In 2019, 20 percent of the respondents indicated to have booked their summer holidays in January, whereas 13 and 11 percent of the summer holiday bookings were done in February and March, respectively.
 When holidays are taken domestically, hotels were the most frequently chosen accommodation in 2018.
 Approximately 7.86 million domestic overnight stays in hotels were registered in Belgium, whereas roughly 4.38 million overnight stays were recorded in holiday cottages.
 The average summer holiday budget decreased slightly in 2019.
 In 2018, Belgians indicated that the budget for summer holidays amounted to nearly 2,318 euros, whereas by 2019 it had an average of 2,242 euros.